digicademy-chf/chf_container/README.rst

 software to move out of beta:

 - Add instructions to manage folder permissions if necessary
-- Fill in fileadmin TBD in two places
+- Fill in fileadmin TBD in two places in the documentation
-- Proper dev/prod switch in Apache config to avoid relying on ports to identify the right context
 - Namenforschung and Corpus Vitrearum use cases (and forks) tested
-- Manticore search set up
+- Manticore search set up and "dev" tag removed from ``composer.json``

 In addition, the following features would be nice to have: